 If you’ve ever been stopped for a possible DUI you might have heard someone mention BAC.
-BAC, or blood alcohol content, is how much ethanol (alcohol) is in the bloodstream, and its measurement could potentially harm your DUI case.
+The acronym BAC stands for blood alcohol content.
+This is how much ethanol (alcohol) is in the bloodstream, and its measurement could potentially harm your DUI case.
+Read on below to learn more about blood alcohol levels in Texas and how it could affect your DUI case.

 An average male could get a BAC of 0.8 by drinking 4 beers, sometimes less depending on weight.
 For women, two beers.